amezin/nzxt-rgb-fan-controller-dkms/HACKING.md

 Vagrant
 =======

-There is also a `Vagrantfile` (plus short ansible playbooks in `ansible/`).
+There is also a `Vagrantfile` (plus `vagrant-provision-ansible.yml` Ansible playbook).
 Both Vagrant and Ansible need to be installed on the host.

 `vagrant up` will bring up a Fedora VM, will install a debug kernel, and reboot into it, if necessary.
 Supported USB devices will be passed through into the VM,